mickfuzz/dyne_docs/src/terminal/docs/10-searching-for-files.md

 When you first get a computer, you tend to place files in just a couple folders or directories.
 But as your list of files grows, you have to create some subdirectories and spread the files around in order to keep your sanity.
-Eventually, you forget where files are. \"Where did I store those photos I took in Normandy?\"
+Eventually, you forget where files are.
+"Where did I store those photos I took in Normandy?"

 You could run `ls -R`, as in the following section, and start running your finger down the screen, but why?
 Computers are supposed to be about automation.
 Let the computer figure out where the file is.

-If you know your file is named \"somefile\", telling the computer what to do is pretty easy.
+If you know your file is named "somefile", telling the computer what to do is pretty easy.

     $ find . -name somefile -print